 These days few companies manually dispatch vehicles/routes to deliver packages.
 Customer demands have grown, and delays in shipping can cost a company business.
 Just how much?
 A PWC study found that for U.S. customers, “even when people love a company or product, 59% will walk away after several bad experiences, 17% after just one bad experience.”

-To meet these heightened expectations and deal with the complex logistics related to dispatch, many companies that have a large fleet use a DDS.
+To meet expectations and deal with complex logistics, many companies that have a large fleet use a DDS.
 The software can help dispatchers optimize their fleet so deliveries happen more quickly and vehicles take optimal routes.

 Key Elements of a Reliable DDS Solution

 Because of the logistics involved with dispatch as well as the time required to set up an efficient system, it’s clear why many companies opt for a DDS.
 It’s important that company management be clear on a software’s capabilities when determining if a program is a good fit

 Automated software helps with client relations and interactions.
 “For deliveries scheduled on specific dates, the system can send an automated message to customers to schedule their exact delivery windows,” notes Intelligent Delivery Management Platform FarEye.
 Further, “… the software can use past preferences and other data to pick optimal delivery windows and schedule dispatches accordingly.”